Roof Inspection in Denver, CO — Free, Documented, No Pressure

 Should I get an inspection before filing a hail damage insurance claim?

 Yes — and the order matters.
 An inspection conducted before you file documents damage type, pattern, and storm date relationship with independent professional evidence.
-Going into the adjuster meeting with your own documented inspection puts you in a genuinely informed position rather than a reactive one.
-Full insurance guidance →
+Going into the adjuster meeting with your own documented inspection puts you in an informed position rather than a reactive one.
+An adjuster who arrives at a property without a contractor-prepared pre-inspection report sets the baseline from their own walkover — which is frequently incomplete.
+Full Insurance Guidance →

 Do you inspect gutters and exterior components during a roof inspection?